khadim-shah/drug_autoimmunity_eda/README.md

 🐙 GitHub

 🏁 Next Steps
-⚡ Add advanced ML models (XGBoost, LightGBM)
+⚡ Add XGBoost and LightGBM models

-🌐 Build a Streamlit dashboard for molecule visualization
+🌐 Develop a Streamlit dashboard

-🚀 Deploy the model for real-time prediction
+🚀 Deploy for real-time predictions

 📜 License
 This project is licensed under the MIT License — see the LICENSE file for details.

 🙌 Acknowledgements
-RDKit community for descriptor generation tools
+RDKit community for cheminformatics tools

-Scikit-learn developers for ML utilities
+Scikit-learn team for ML utilities

-SHAP team for explainability framework
+SHAP developers for explainability insights

-<p align="center"> ⭐ If you found this project interesting, please consider starring the repository! <br>© 2025 <b>Khadim Shah</b> — All Rights Reserved. </p> ```
+<p align="center"> ⭐ If you found this project interesting, please consider starring the repository! <br>© 2025 <b>Khadim Shah</b> — All Rights Reserved. </p>